Najwa Allen

 Najwa Allen (born 25 June 1994) is an Australian rules footballer who plays for in the AFL Women's (AFLW).
 She was a premiership player with prior to being traded at the end of 2024.

 Junior career

-Hailing from Canberra, Australia, Allen represented Eastlake Demons in the NEAFL before making the move to South Australia to play in the highly regarded SANFL Women's league.
-After a stand out 2019 season playing for in the SANFLW competition, Allen was awarded the leagues best and fairest.
-From there, she was on the radar of many AFLW clubs, eventually being taken by the Adelaide Crows with Pick 37 in the 2019 draft.
+Born in Canberra, Australia, Allen represented Eastlake Demons in the NEAFL before moving to South Australia to play in the highly regarded SANFL Women's league.
+After the 2019 season playing for in the SANFLW competition, Allen was awarded the leagues best and fairest.
+She was then taken by AFLW club Adelaide Crows with Pick 37 in the 2019 draft.

 AFL Women's career

 Making her debut in Round 1, 2020, Allen has become a reliable defender for the Crows, running off half back.
 One of her strengths is the ability to kick with both feet and change the angles to create space for her side.
 Playing every game in 2021, Allen was part of the Crows side which made the 2021 Grand Final.
 She became a premiership player the following season when Adelaide defeated in the 2022 season 6 Grand Final.